 Defining Social Engineering

+What is social engineering in cybersecurity?
 Social engineering can be defined as a non-technical cyber attack that relies on the psychological manipulation of users to trick them into revealing confidential information or performing a certain action.

 Unlike technical cyber attacks, social engineering doesn’t require in-depth knowledge of coding, networking, and system architecture from both a hardware and software perspective.
 When successfully executed, a social engineering attack may enable the attacker to skip sophisticated cyber defenses and leave the scene of the crime unnoticed.